knpuniversity/oauth/knpu/intro.rst

 friends, exactly how does a user *give* me an access token?

-Let's answer that question, along with the thrilling topic of token expiration, the hopeful story of refresh tokens, the inspirational tale of single-sign and all kinds of other things.
+Let's answer that question, along with the thrilling topic of token expiration, the hopeful story of refresh tokens, the inspirational tale of single-sign on and all kinds of other things.

 Let's go!